AlexNikolaidis/EclassTelegramBot/README.md

 Designed to run on a Raspberry Pi Zero 2 W

-Scheduled to run every 6 minutes (through crontab)
+Scheduled to run every 6 minutes from 8am to 11pm (through crontab)

 Cronitor.io integration so it can be monitored more easily